 The U.S. Food and Drug Administration approved Durysta in March 2020, and the implant is considered the first biodegradable, intracameral implant indicated to reduce intraocular pressure in patients with open-angle glaucoma or ocular hypertension via a sustained-release drug delivery system.
 Studies have found Durysta to reduce intraocular pressure by 30% over 12 weeks, and approximately 28% of test subjects experienced intraocular pressure reduction for up to two years.

 To learn if you are a candidate for the Durysta implant, contact Elmquist Eye Group at 239-936-2020.

 About Elmquist Eye Group

 E. Trevor Elmquist, D.O. founded Elmquist Eye Group in Fort Myers in 1992.
-Elmquist and his skilled associates Dr. Kate Wagner, Dr. Sarah Eccles-Brown and Dr. Nina Burt continue to provide a complete range of medical and surgical eye care to the residents of Lee County.
+This skilled team of optometrists and ophthalmologists continue to provide a complete range of medical and surgical eye care to the residents of Lee County.
 Services include comprehensive eye exams, diagnosis and treatment of cataracts, dry eye, glaucoma, macular degeneration, diabetic eye disease and many more eye conditions.
 A full-service optical boutique is located within the Fort Myers and Cape Coral offices, with a wide range of frames and lens options.
 For more information and appointments call 239-936-2020.